gordonbrander/spellcaster/README.md

 setTitle('Hello, world')
 ```

-Instead of returning a virtual DOM which has to be diffed against the actual DOM, we can simply return an ordinary DOM element.
-Since signals are *reactive* representations of values, we can pass them into an ordinary function that simply constructs and return an element.
-When the signal updates, the changes are reflected to the element.
+Since signals are *reactive* representations of values, we can pass them down to an ordinary function and perform updates whenever the signal changes.
+We simply return an ordinary DOM element.
+It knows how to update itself using signals, so no virtual DOM diffing is needed!
+When the signal updates, the changes are automatically reflected to the element.

 Writing `document.createElement()` is dull, though, so Tendril offers a short-cut: signals-aware hyperscript.
 Let's rewrite the above component using hyperscript: